databrary/design/authorization.md

 1. Application is now "Pending Authorization"

 1. Institutional representative or Authorized Databrary PI co-signs agreement
-	- authorize@databrary.org registers their authorization with the correct party, if it is for an Institution.
+	- authorize@databrary.org registers their authorization with the correct party, if it is for an Institution without an administrative account.
 	- Once agreement is co-signed, applicant status changes to "Authorized" (by authorize@databrary.org for Principal Investigators until administrative accounts for Institutions are active, and by the PI for Affiliates)

 			Dear [Party A],

 			Your application for authorization has been approved and you now have full access to the data shared within Databrary.
 Please remember to abide by our (Best Practices in Data Security)[best-practices.md] and to  to uphold the highest ethical standards of care with Databrary data.

-#### At any point after registration (step 2):
-	Investigator invited to complete profile via wizard[profile functions will be ready post-beta].
+#### At any point after registration user may complete profile via wizard[profile functions will be ready post-beta].
 		- Preferred display name (text):
 			- Rick O. Gilmore
 		- Preferred institutional display name [shouldn't we have this information?] [save for later]: